wso2-extensions/esb-connector-redis/docs/workingWithSortedSetsInRedis.md

 [https://redis.io/commands/zcount](https://redis.io/commands/zcount)

 ### Sample configuration
-Following is a sample proxy service that illustrates how to connect to Redis with the init operation and use the zadd operation.
+Following is a sample proxy service that illustrates how to connect to Redis with the init operation, and then use the zadd operation.
 The sample request for this proxy can be found in [zadd sample request](#request).
 You can use this sample as a template for using other operations in this category.

 **Sample Proxy**
 ```xml